-It is an American pastime to exercise free speech on public sidewalks.
+It is an American pastime and constitutional right to exercise free speech on public sidewalks.

-But this censorship is unconstitutional, not to mention that the U.S. Supreme Court has already struck down these types of zones.
-Thankfully, five pro-life sidewalk counselors decided to challenge this in court.
+This is unconstitutional, not to mention that the U.S. Supreme Court has already struck down such policies.
+Thankfully, pro-life sidewalk counselors decided to challenge this in court.
+And they just got some very good news.
 Let’s take a look at their case.

 Who: Pro-life Sidewalk Counselors

 Nikki Bruni was listening to the radio when the topic of abortion came up.
 She found herself deeply affected by the discussion, and it motivated her to address an issue that she realized was damaging many people.

 Today, Nikki is a sidewalk counselor in the city of Pittsburgh.